A round-up of the latest Wellesley, Mass., schools news:

 The Wellesley Public School system has announced the hiring of Grant Smith as the next principal of Hardy Elementary School come July 1.
 He joins Wellesley from Winchester’s Vinson-Owen Elementary School, “which was named in honor of Winchester’s famous family of figure skaters, who died tragically in an air plane crash en route to an international competition.”
 Smith has served as principal there since 2011, and earlier in his career was an elementary school teacher.

-Smith will succeed Charlene Smith, Hardy’s principal since 2013.
+Smith will succeed Charlene Cook, Hardy’s principal since 2013.

 Wellesley Public Schools Superintendent David Lussier says the system had 2 very strong finalists to choose between (“A nice problem to have.”).